 The medical device industry, along with the pharmaceuticals, is one of the most important and key to the healthcare sector.
 As in every field, some threats such as fraud and lack of follow-up endanger the medical device industry.

 Of course, the necessary institutions have taken action for such an important issue for ensuring public health and preventing the economic loss caused by the lack of storage and recording system.
 As many of you will remember, Unique Device Identification (UDI Medical Devices) is the most popular traceability solution action taken by the FDA for the security of medical devices.

-In 2013, The FDA established a unique device identification (UDI) system which is aimed to provide single, globally harmonized identification of medical devices through distribution and use.
+In 2013, The FDA established a UDI medical devices system which is aimed to provide single, globally harmonized identification of medical devices through distribution and use.
 The label of devices to bear a globally unique device identifier is in both Automatic Identification and Data Capture (AIDC) and, if applicable, Human Readable Interpretation (HRI) form.

-According to the guidance document on UDI developed by the International Medical Device Regulators Forum (IMDRF) in 2013, there are mainly three requirements of UDI:
+According to the guidance document on UDI developed by the International Medical Device Regulators Forum (IMDRF) in 2013, there are mainly three requirements of UDI medical devices:

 - UDIs should be based on global standards,

 - UDIs should be applied to the label and associated packaging of a medical device,

 - Medical device-related information should be submitted to a UDI medical devices database for data sharing between regulators and other health stakeholders.
 Device labelers are required to submit information to the FDA-administered Global Unique Device Identification Database (GUDID).